Bedknobs and Broomsticks

 Parents Need to Know

-What's the story?
+What's the Story?

-Based on the book by Mary Norton (also the author of The Borrowers), this is the story of three children evacuated from London during World War II who find themselves looked after by an apprentice witch, Miss Price (Angela Lansbury).
+Based on the book by Mary Norton (also the author of The Borrowers), BEDKNOBS AND BROOMSTICKS is the story of three children evacuated from London during World War II who find themselves looked after by an apprentice witch, Miss Price (Angela Lansbury).
 The witch has plans to save England from the Nazis by casting a special spell, which she awaits from the post office.
 When she receives word that the special spell will not arrive because her witchcraft correspondence college has been closed, she enchants a bedknob and, along with the children, travel by brass bed to London and eventually to the animated world of Naboombu, to find the spell.
 The children -- Charlie (Ian Weighill), Carrie (Cindy O'Callaghan), and Paul (Roy Snart) -- help Miss Price and her professor, Emelius Browne (David Tomlinson) wrest the spell from the rough-and-tumble animated creatures of Naboombu and then return to the real world to fight off an enemy invasion.
 Afterward, Miss Price retires from witchcraft and Professor Browne joins the army, but it is clear they have become a family.

-Like many classic Disney movies, including Mary Poppins, the more dynamic parts of BEDKNOBS AND BROOMSTICKS are interspersed with less compelling scenes, at least for young children.
+Like many classic Disney movies, including Mary Poppins, the more dynamic parts of this movie are interspersed with less compelling scenes, at least for young children.
 Several scenes focus entirely on adults, including a melancholy song by Miss Price about the benefits of being single, which might lose the attention of the youngest viewers.
 The animated portion on the island of Naboombu is lots of fun, though.
 Kids and adults will enjoy the exaggerated characters and their comic shenanigans as they compete in a vigorous soccer match.

 Families can talk about the difference between fantasy and reality, since it may not be clear to many kids.
 What elements of fantasy are there in Bedknobs and Broomsticks?

 Talk about magic.
 What kind of magic do you wish you could perform and why?